 Back to Mr. Hall …

 His first N.H.L. game was on a Saturday night, 27 December 1952 at the Forum in Montreal.
-Hall had just turned 21 and he was replacing the injured Terry Sawchuk.
-Was he nervous playing his first game in the bigs?
+Glenn Hall had just turned 21 and was replacing the injured Terry Sawchuk.
+Was Hall nervous playing his first game in the bigs?
 “Not really,” he says, “… but I was anxious.”

 Even through Detroit was outshot 34 to 17, the Red Wings tied the Canadiens at 2.

 The first N.H.L. player to score on Glenn Hall?
 Bernie ‘Boom Boom’ Geoffrion.
 The second?
 Doug Harvey.
-Remember them?
 Both hockey legends.

 Glenn Hall took the game seriously, and he put his heart into it.
 He tended goal with one goal in mind: Keep a frozen rubber puck out of an area measuring 6 feet by 4 feet.
 Trouble is, the puck wasn’t always kept out with a stick, pads or a glove.
-Sometimes it was stopped by unprotected body parts, including the head.
+Sometimes it was stopped by unprotected body parts.
 Getting drilled to the head with a frozen puck is one serious boink.

 As a goaltender in the old 6-team N.H.L., Glenn Hall wasn’t just playing a game, he was also trying to survive … as in trying to get through a private hell.
 A 100 mile-an-hour slap shot to the temple or a slash to the throat from a razor sharp skate blade could have ended more than his career.

-Mr. Goalie finished his career with 300 stitches, mainly from the neck up.
+Mr. Goalie finished his career with 300 stitches, most from the neck up.

 Glenn Hall wasn’t alone when it came to getting stitched up.
 It’s estimated that his former teammate, Terry Sawchuk, collected more than 400 stitches in his 16-years in the N.H.L.